What does a sales process look like for the individual health, group benefits, and senior insurance market?

 Using this insight, you can better understand your entire sales process and cycle to make meaningful changes and know how to proceed in the future.

-You can do something similar if it’s a product or carrier you don’t currently offer.
-Marking them Closed Lost with a reason gives you the insight you need to move forward.
-Then, in the future, when you’re looking at potential new verticals, carriers, or locations, you can refer back to your Closed Losts and potentially start those conversations again.
+Marking them Closed Lost with a reason gives your leadership team essential insight.
+Use this information to help direct conversations about potential impactful changes.
+Then, in the future, when you’re looking at new verticals, carriers, or locations, you can refer back to your Closed Losts and start those conversations again.

 AgencyBloc's Sales Enablement Tools

-AgencyBloc's industry-specific sales enablement tools help your agency create efficiencies, track your success, and, ultimately, sell more.
+The industry-specific sales enablement tools in AMS+, an AgencyBloc solution, help your independent agency, GA, IMO/FMO, or call center run more efficiently, track your success, and, ultimately, sell more.